kstep/graphicsmagick/www/bugs.rst

    single-channel/grayscale 10-bit DPX files will only work for widths evenly divisible by three.
 (SF 1533184)

- * MPC "format" severely misbehaves when converting to another MPC file or when outputting to a format which requires that the pixels or colormap be modified (which would want to modify the read-only MPC input file).

  * PSD reader is not working for some files.
 Can fix by extracting the already rendered image from the PSD file rather than the layers.